groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 partially collected line and a partially collected line at the top-

-level diversion has never existed, AT&T troff will output the partially
+level diversion has never existed, AT&T troff outputs a partially

-collected line at the end of input; GNU troff will not.
+diversion) at the end of input; GNU troff does not.

 Formatter output incompatibilities